The Mamawetan Churchill River Health Region provides service to over 23,500

 province.
 We celebrate the rich northern heritage of the communities located

 among the lakes, rivers and forests of the Pre Cambrian Shield.
 Diversity

 is our strength and we have engaged in many partnerships to realize our

 mission of working together in wellness to promote, enhance and maintain

-Flu clinics will be starting in October.
+Flu clinics are in full swing.
 Dates, times, and locations will be posted as they become available.
 To view the most recent calendar of dates, please click here.

 Health care information for visitors to Canada

 Welcome to Northern Saskatchewan!
 We hope you enjoy your experience here.
 Take advantage of the natural beauty and local hospitality.
 We also encourage you to be safe in all your activities.

 If you need medical assistance while you are here, there are a few things you should know about how to access services and what charges apply if you do not have health coverage from any province in Canada.